 When starting a keto diet do you go Cold Turkey or Ease in?

-Not only is it possible to ease in, it’s a great way to start a keto diet.
+Not only is it possible to ease into a ketogenic diet, it’s a great way to start a keto diet.
 As a matter of fact, I used the ease into keto plan when I started.

-You won’t see the results as fast, but you will have a smoother transition.
+You won’t see the results of your new keto diet as fast, but you will have a smoother transition.
 Also, taking it slow and making incremental changes to your life and way of eating is more sustainable for some people.

 Let’s talk about how we can help you ease into Keto.